qfpl/initial-final/blog/drafts/post.md

 ```
 although we'll be paying a price for building up and tearing down the value.

 We could just as easily write `prettyTerm :: Term -> String`.
-The main point of difficulty is going to be adding new constructors in a way that means we don't have to rewrite our existing interpreter, so I'll be focusing on the evaluator from this point onwards.
+The main point of difficulty is going to be adding new constructors in a way that means we don't have to rewrite our existing interpreters, so I'll be focusing on the evaluator from this point onwards.

 ### Initial encoding with classy `Prism`s

 With the initial encoding one of the main challenges is in being extensible in the constructors that are available to our users.

 We're going to be using `Prism`s (and other optics) from the `lens` package to make this happen.
+I'm assuming a little bit of familiarity with `lens` here, so if you're not there yet feel free to skip ahead to the  benchmarks for the final encoding.

 We'll create a data type to wrap up our constructors, which will be a kind of fixed point: